Cato the Younger: Greece and Africa

 After retreating, Cato fled to join Pompey at Dyrrhachium.
-Upon his arrival there, Plutarch relates that Cato admitted that Cicero's more moderate policy, advocating compromise with Caesar, had been "more useful to his country": "[Cato's] distress at the consequences of his own hard-line policies... may have been weigh heavily on him".
+Upon his arrival there, Plutarch relates that Cato admitted that Cicero's more moderate policy, advocating compromise with Caesar, had been correct: "[Cato's] distress at the consequences of his own hard-line policies... may have been weigh heavily on him".
 He was then sent to Asia Minor to organise transport ships; but finding no need for himself, he induced Rhodes to take Pompey's side and left his family there before returning to Pompey in Greece, where he declined command of naval forces, citing Bibulus' senior consular status.
-After the indecisive Pompeian victory at the Battle of Dyrrhachium, Cato is said to have "wailed loudly for his country... [and] lamented the destructive and miserable lust for power" after seeing the casualties.
+After the indecisive Pompeian victory at the Battle of Dyrrhachium, Cato is said to have been greatly affected by the sight of the casualties.

 Cato was not present at the Battle of Pharsalus.
 He had opposed the proposals that Pompey should chase Caesar down after his withdrawal from Dyrrhachium.
 Left behind in command at Dyrrhachium, also possibly for political reasons to remove critics (including Cicero) from decision-making following a prospective Pompeian victory, Cato received news of the defeat from Titus Labienus.
 In the aftermath of the defeat, he decamped to Corcyra and asked Cicero to take command because he still held imperium from his promagistracy and was the senior consular present; Cicero declined, preferring instead to return home and seek Caesar's pardon.
 Allowing defectors to leave peacefully, Cato loaded his men and set sail for Egypt via Cyrene.
 But learning of Pompey's death at the hands of the Ptolemies and that Quintus Caecilius Metellus Pius Scipio was still in command in Africa, he moved to join them.
 Discovering a fractured situation, he reconciled Metellus Scipio with Publius Attius Varus and had Metellus Scipio put in command.
-While the recorded reasons were that Cato believed that Metellus Scipio had both consular dignity and a name that would inspire the soldiers, as the inheritor of the Cornelii Scipiones that had defeated Hannibal, "[Cato] probably had no stomach for fighting against his countrymen".
+While the recorded reasons were that Cato believed that Metellus Scipio had both consular dignity and a name that would inspire the soldiers, as the inheritor of the Cornelii Scipiones that had defeated Hannibal, it is possible that Cato was simply unwilling to lead a fight against fellow citizens.